 Continuing to talk about my loss will keep the pain alive.

 Are you ready to begin healing after a loss?
-Contact me today for a free phone consultation by completing my online form or calling me at 860-920-7070.
-You can ask me any questions you may have about my grief counseling practice in Simsbury, CT.
+Contact me today, and you can ask me any questions you may have about my grief counseling practice online and in Simsbury, CT.